katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 # Adding a translation

-We can't believe it ourselves, but with the help of community contribution, Material for MkDocs already supports 50+ languages.
+We can't believe it ourselves but with the help of community contribution, Material for MkDocs already supports 50+ languages.
 As you can imagine, it's impossible for us maintainers to keep all languages up-to-date (we just don't speak 50+ languages).
 That's why we need the help of our international community